yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### NGINX

-NGINX is a web server with excelent performance and low memory usage also it can be used as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols as well as load balancer.
+NGINX is a web server with excelent performance and low memory footprint also it can be used as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols as well as load balancer.
 For this example we will used NGINX as reverse proxy for testing our PHP-FPM service.

 #### Installing NGINX